mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The guidance in {{quic-streams}} about configuring the number of parallel unidirectional QUIC streams is based on {{Section 6.2 of ?RFC9114}}, with obvious substitutions for RTP.

-The authors would like to thank Bernard Aboba, David Schinazi, Lucas Pardue, Sam Hurst, Sergio Garcia Murillo,  and Vidhi Goel for their valuable comments and suggestions contributing to this document.
+The authors would like to thank Bernard Aboba, David Schinazi, Gurtej Singh Chandok, Lucas Pardue, Sam Hurst, Sergio Garcia Murillo,  and Vidhi Goel for their valuable comments and suggestions contributing to this document.